Yaroslav Amosov: Bellator MMA

 In November 2017.
 Bellator announced they had signed Yaroslav Amosov to the promotion following an undefeated run of 19 fights which only included two decisions.

 Amosov made his Bellator debut against Gerald Harris on 13 July 2018 at Bellator 202.
 Amosov won the fight via unanimous decision.

 Amosov then faced Erick Silva on 16 February 2019 at Bellator 216.

 Amosov won the fight via unanimous decision.

 Amosov then faced David Rickels on 24 August 2019 at Bellator 225 in a catchweight bout.

 Amosov defeated Rickels via brabo choke in the second round.
 This was Rickels' first submission loss in his career.

 Amosov then faced three-time NCAA Division I Wrestling Champion from Penn State Ed Ruth on 21 February 2020 at Bellator 239.
 Amosov won the fight via unanimous decision.

 Amosov faced Mark Lemminger on 21 August 2020 at Bellator 244.
 He won the fight via TKO between rounds 1 and 2 due to a cut rendering Lemminger unable to continue.

-Amosov faced four-time NCAA Division I All-American from Minnesota Logan Storley on November 12, 2020 at Bellator 252.
+Amosov faced four-time NCAA Division I All-American from Minnesota Logan Storley on 12 November 2020, at Bellator 252.
 He won the back-and-forth bout by split decision.

 Bellator Welterweight Championship

-Amosov fought for the Bellator Welterweight World Championship against current champ Douglas Lima at Bellator 260 on June 11, 2021.
+Amosov fought for the Bellator Welterweight World Championship against current champ Douglas Lima at Bellator 260 on 11 June 2021.
 He won the fight by unanimous decision by outwrestling Lima throughout all 5 rounds.

-Amosov was scheduled to make his first title defense against Michael Page on May 13, 2022 at Bellator 281.
+Amosov was scheduled to make his first title defense against Michael Page on 13 May 2022, at Bellator 281.
 However, Amosov was forced to pull out of the bout due to his participation in the war in Ukraine on the side of Ukraine, leaving Page to compete against Logan Storley for the interim title.

-After being unable to fight for all of 2022 due to the war, Amosov returned to defend his title in a rematch against interim champion Logan Storley on February 25, 2023 at Bellator 291.
+After being unable to fight for all of 2022 due to the war, Amosov returned to defend his title in a rematch against interim champion Logan Storley on 25 February 2023, at Bellator 291.
 He successfully defended the title after defeating Storley by unanimous decision, the fight scored 50–45 on all three judges scorecards.

+Amosov made his second title defense against Jason Jackson on 17 November 2023 at Bellator 301.
+He lost via knockout in the third round, marking his first professional loss in MMA.

+On 13 September 2024, Amosov announced that he was no longer under contract with the promotion after 6 years.

 Personal life

-During the 2022 Russian invasion of Ukraine, after seeing his family evacuated to a safe zone, Amosov stayed in Ukraine and joined several other notable fighters, including former boxing heavyweight champion Wladimir Klitschko and his brother, former heavyweight champion Vitali Klitschko, current unified WBA (Super), IBF, WBO and IBO heavyweight champion Oleksandr Usyk, and former lightweight champion Vasyl Lomachenko, in defending Ukraine from the Russian invasion.
+During the 2022 Russian invasion of Ukraine, after seeing his family evacuated to a safe zone, Amosov stayed in Ukraine and joined several other notable fighters, including former boxing heavyweight champion Wladimir Klitschko and his brother, former heavyweight champion Vitali Klitschko, current unified WBA (Super), IBF, WBO and IBO heavyweight champion Oleksandr Usyk, and former lightweight champion Vasiliy Lomachenko, in defending Ukraine from the Russian invasion.
 During this time, Amosov was the Bellator Welterweight Champion.
 After the liberation of his hometown Irpin from the battle over the town, Amosov published a video of himself rescuing the Bellator Welterweight Champion belt, which was hidden at his mother's home.